"Liberation Day"

 together!

-When Donovan and Tyler bump into each on the trail of Diana at
+When Donovan and Tyler bump into each other on the trail of Diana at

 the Southwestern Tracking Station, Donovan realizes that Tyler